luxonis/depthai-docs-website/source/pages/faq.rst

 .. code-block:: bash

-  python3 depthai_demo.py -enc left color -encout [path/to/output]
+  python3 depthai_demo.py -gt cv -enc left color -encout [path/to/output]

 To then play the video in mp4/mkv format use the following muxing command: